andrew/ultimate-awesome/README.md

 - [awesome-segment-anything](https://github.com/hedlen/awesome-segment-anything) - Tracking and collecting papers/projects/others related to Segment Anything.
 - [awesome-starknet](https://github.com/keep-starknet-strange/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [awesome-webgpu](https://github.com/mikbry/awesome-webgpu) - 😎 Curated list of awesome things around WebGPU ecosystem. .
-- [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
-These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
-I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [awesome-lit](https://github.com/web-padawan/awesome-lit) - A curated list of awesome Lit resources.
 - [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection) - 🕶 A curated list of Tiny Object Detection papers and related resources.
 - [awesome-low-light-image-enhancement](https://github.com/dawnlh/awesome-low-light-image-enhancement) - This is a resouce list for low light image enhancement.